DanAncona/django-mini-lean/readme.md

 Summary
 -------
 Django Mini Lean is a farily minimal, [Django](https://www.djangoproject.com/) based lean split testing framework.
 (If you're not sure what this all means but you're intrigued by split testing, also known as A/B testing, this is pretty nerdy stuff: Django is a web framework that people use to build custom websites.
 Django is easy and fun to learn and use, but you definitely need programming skills.
 If you've already got a site using a different framework or CMS, Django Mini Lean probably isn't so helpful for you.
 There's lots of other tools you could try first, [Optimizely](https://www.optimizely.com/) and [Google Analytics Content Experiments](https://support.google.com/analytics/answer/1745152?hl=en).
-If you're curious about split testing in general, try this book: [A/B Testing: The Most Powerful Way to Turn Clicks Into Customers](http://www.amazon.com/Testing-Most-Powerful-Clicks-Customers/dp/1118536096).)
+If you're curious about split testing in general, try this book: [A/B Testing: The Most Powerful Way to Turn Clicks Into Customers](http://www.amazon.com/Testing-Most-Powerful-Clicks-Customers/dp/1118536096).
+And above all, read the book that turned me onto this, Eric Ries' [The Lean Startup](http://theleanstartup.com/).)

-If you're into Django and you'd like an easy way to split testing, read on!
+If you're into Django and you'd like an easy way to split testing, read on and try it out.
+I hope you'll find this helpful!

 Try it Out
 ----------